 Erin Spaulding holds a Bachelor of Science degree in Applied International Finance from the American University of Paris, France.
 She is a Certified Valuation Analyst accredited by the National Association of Certified Valuators & Analysts, and is a Certified Mergers & Acquisitions Advisor accredited by the Association of Mergers & Acquisitions Advisors.

 As an expert, Erin has served attorneys and corporate clients in shareholder disputes, and lost profits and economic damages cases with valuation and economic modeling capabilities.
-She has also spoken on professional panels in the areas of corporate transactions related to private equity, venture capital, angel-backed and independent sponsored deals.
+She has also spoken on professional panels in the areas of cannabis and technology, corporate transactions related to private equity, venture capital, angel-backed and independent sponsored deals.

 Erin is a devoted wife and the mother of three boys.
 She and her family live in Southern California.
 Family support systems and child welfare are of paramount importance to her and she volunteers her efforts and experience in support of organizations with shared values.